Well, it is for its size!

 These tiny icons can actually be pretty useful in locating a site in a list to revisit it.
 Many sites don't bother with a favicon and just display the standard browser icon.
 Their loss!

 A favicon is in effect a miniature marketing logo - knee high to a shirt button, but it does get noticed.

 Favicons now not only appear in more places.
 You can make your own favicon in different forms.
 At one time your graphic had to be an .ICO icon file.
 These days it can for example be a .GIF or a .PNG.

 There are advantages to having an .ICO favicon.
 Fancy .ICO files can hold several images at different sizes and colour depths.
 If you want to go to town on one of these, there are specialised icon making apps.

-For a perfectly serviceable favicon, you just need 16 x 16 pixels and 16 colours.
-There are online favicon makers for this basic job, but it isn't difficult to make your own favicon in a desktop art app like Photoshop or Elements.
-Convert it to an .ico file in Irfanview (for PC) or Graphic Converter (Mac).
+For a perfectly serviceable favicon, it isn't difficult to make your own .GIF or .PNG favicon in a desktop art app like Photoshop or Elements.

 Finding out if your favicon is on parade can be difficult because you can't do too much testing to find what makes this midget Pimpernel appear and disappear.
 You may only have your own computer to try it on.